 Sometimes there are some reactions or side-effects to the vaccines.
 Common ones are redness and soreness at the site of the injection and mild fever.
 While more serious reactions to immunisation are very rare, a number of people object to vaccines.
 Some people worry that the vaccines might contain potentially harmful microorganisms.
 They may worry about catching the disease or about the vaccine not working or about it having worse side-effects than the disease itself, perhaps even being fatal.
 Some people object to vaccines on religious or moral grounds.
 Others are under-immunised through a lack of knowledge and education about immunisation.

-The media fuel people’s fears by linking conditions such as allergies, asthma, retardation, autism and Down’s syndrome to vaccines, although there is little to no scientific evidence for most of these claims.
-Recently, there was an unsubstantiated media claim that the measles, mumps and rubella (MMR) jab caused autism.
-This affected public opinion (in England and parts of the USA), and a number of people stopped immunising their children.
-As a result, there was an increase of diseases in those places.
-The claim was recently disproved in the UK, showing there is no link between MMR and autism.
+Social media fuels people’s fears by linking conditions such as allergies, asthma, retardation, autism and Down’s syndrome to vaccines, although there is little to no scientific evidence for most of these claims.
+A 1998 study claimed that the measles, mumps and rubella (MMR) jab caused autism.
+This affected public opinion and a number of people stopped immunising their children.
+As a result, there has been an increase in these diseases.
+The study was retracted, as it was found to be based on scientific misconduct – the doctor had changed the patient data and the laboratory reports were incorrect.
+Several studies since have shown there is no link between MMR and autism.

-Vaccines have saved many more lives than they have taken.
+Vaccines can have side effects, but they have saved millions of lives.
 Of course, testing of vaccines should be rigorous, and public information about the disease, the vaccine and the testing process should be clear and made easily available.

 Nature of science